superbeppe98/upc-a-converter/README.md

 Please ensure that you have the necessary access permissions for your InvenTree server and adhere to the server's usage policies.

 Note: The script assumes that the Part class has been correctly imported from the inventree module and that the IPN field exists for each Part object in the InvenTree server's data.

-Feel free to customize the script to meet your specific requirements and seamlessly integrate it into your InvenTree workflow.

-For any inquiries or issues related to the script, consult the script's documentation or reach out to the script's author.

-This README provides comprehensive instructions for installing and utilizing your UPC-A code generation and part update script.